PennyDreadfulMTG/Penny-Dreadful-Tools/README.md

 - git clone <https://github.com/PennyDreadfulMTG/Penny-Dreadful-Tools.git>
 - cd Penny-Dreadful-Tools
 - pipenv install
-- pipenv run python3 build.py
+- pipenv run python build.py
 - Using the values from your `.env` issue the following commands in MySQL (you don't need to create the databases):
   - CREATE USER '<mysql_user>'@'<mysql_host>' IDENTIFIED BY '<mysql_passwd>';
   - GRANT ALL ON <decksite_database>.* TO '<mysql_user>'@'<mysql_host>';